What is a Lone Soldier?

 The Lone Soldier population is comprised of new immigrants and volunteers from abroad as well as Israeli Lone Soldiers who may be orphans, come from extremely low socio-economic backgrounds, or, for various reasons, have no contact with their families in Israel.

-There are roughly 7,000 Lone Soldiers serving in the IDF today.
-Approximately half are from abroad and half are Israeli Lone Soldiers.
-These soldiers are counted among the most dedicated and exemplary in the field, but when they are away from base, many struggle with basic needs that a family would normally provide, whether it is clean laundry, a hot meal, or simply someone to offer advice and a hug.
+There are approximately 7,000 Lone Soldiers currently serving in the IDF today.
+Approximately 60% are young men and women from abroad.
+These soldiers are counted among the most dedicated and exemplary in the field, but when they are away from base, many struggle with basic needs that a family would normally provide, whether it is clean laundry, a hot meal, or simply someone to offer advice.
+The Michael Levin Lone Soldier Foundation strives to create a real community for our Lone Soldiers through funding programs and services, from meals to base visits to mental health counseling and so much more.

-There are many ways you can help Israeli Lone Soldiers, including:
+There are many ways you can help our Lone Soldiers, including:

 - Monetary Donation